nate-s/quboWFC/README.md

 $$ x_3x_ja_{3j} = (1)x_ja_{3j} = (1)x_j^2a_{3j} $$

-Once again, since a a binary variable's first order term is equal to it's second order term, these can be added to the self activation coefficients of our remaining variables.
+Once again, since a binary variable's first order term is equal to its second order term, these can be added to the self activation coefficients of our remaining variables.
 Therefore, seeding a tile will only affect the weight along the diagonal.
 We now have 4 constraints in our Q matrix:

   1) $$Q_{oneHot}$$ <br/>
   2) $$Q_{legal}$$ <br/>